knetikcloud/knetikcloud-javascript-client/docs/InvoicesApi.md

   'filterShipping': "filterShipping_example", // String | Filters invoices by shipping price.
 Multiple values possible for range search.
 Format: filter_shipping=OP,ts&... where OP in (GT, LT, GOE, LOE, EQ).
 Ex: filter_shipping=GT,14.58,LT,15.54
-  'filterVendorName': "filterVendorName_example", // String | Filters invoices by vendor name starting with given string 'filterSku': "filterSku_example", // String | Filters invoices by item sku 'size': 25, // Number | The number of objects returned per page 'page': 1, // Number | The number of the page returned, starting with 1 'order': "order_example" // String | A comma separated list of sorting requirements in priority order, each entry matching PROPERTY_NAME:[ASC|DESC]
+  'filterVendorName': "filterVendorName_example", // String | Filters invoices by vendor name starting with given string 'filterSku': "filterSku_example", // String | Filters invoices by item sku 'filterNotSku': "filterNotSku_example", // String | Filters for invoices that do not have an item sku 'size': 25, // Number | The number of objects returned per page 'page': 1, // Number | The number of the page returned, starting with 1 'order': "order_example" // String | A comma separated list of sorting requirements in priority order, each entry matching PROPERTY_NAME:[ASC|DESC]